 So we built out a thematic team which very quickly began to focus purely on the environmental side of those themes.
-We launched an agricultural strategy, a climate change strategy and a multi environmental strategy.
+We launched an agricultural strategy, as well as a climate change strategy and a multi-environmental strategy.

-Fast forward 10 years and, one day, I received a call from Philippe Zaouati [CEO of Mirova France], who I had met on several occasions previously.
+Fast forward 10 years and, one day, I received a call from Philippe Zaouati (Global CEO of Mirova), who I had met on several occasions.
 He asked me whether I’d be interested in joining the new sustainability branch of Natixis, which a few months later was renamed Mirova.
 I accepted and moved to Paris.

 You launched Mirova’s Global Sustainable Equity Strategy in 2013.
 How do you go about identifying suitable investment candidates for the strategy?

 We do a lot of research.
 We talk to people, we talk to companies.
 We make sure we're surrounded by good people in our own company as well.
 We're one of the few houses to have a dedicated ESG team that’s been together for so long.